builders-garden/better-auth-siwf/README.md

 ### What the plugin does
 - Exposes `POST /siwf/verify` to verify a Farcaster Quick Auth JWT and establish a Better Auth session cookie.
-- Creates a `user` if one does not exist, associates it with a `farcaster` record, and (optionally) stores wallet addresses.
+- Creates a `user` if one does not exist, associates it with a `farcaster` record.
 - Sets a secure session cookie with `SameSite: "none"` for Farcaster MiniApp compatibility.

 ## Client Setup